ayoline/ayoline.github.io/README.md

 # 📦 Repository of lessons.

-### This repository was created to share the exercises of each class with colleagues and teachers.
+### This repository was created to share the exercises of each class with colleagues and teachers

 > Status: Developing... ⚠️
 ## Language used so far in this repository::